 SMMG meetings are held in RLM 4.102 on Saturday mornings (as the name suggests…).
 These meetings are totally free, require no pre-registration, and are typically led by guest speakers or UT faculty members.
 Check out SMMG if you are interested in getting some hands-on experience with junior/high schoolers, their teachers, and their parents.

 In their own words, “MathHappens is dedicated to creating and supporting development of mathematical experiences outside of the classroom.”
 MathHappens is a not-for-profit educational outreach organization that has partnered with the UT math department on multiple occasions, most notably for H-E-B Free First Sundays at the Bullock Texas State History Museum.
-Students who work with MathHappens will receive compensation and be eligible to attend certain MathHappens social events.
+Students who work with MathHappens will receive compensation and be eligible to attend certain MathHappens social events (some of which have included knife throwers and actual fruit ninjas).

 Grader / Tutor / Learning Assistant (LA)